AgnitumuS/ubjs/DOC-UB-PUB-MAIN_PAGE.md

 ## Buffering

-Several UI controls can simultaneously send a queries using one connection.
+Several UI controls can simultaneously send queries using one connection.
-In this case several queries what comes in the same 20ms period of time will be buffered and sent to the server as a single HTTP request to reduce network bandwidth and latency.
+In this case several queries that come in the same 20ms period of time will be buffered and sent to the server as a single HTTP request to reduce network bandwidth and latency.

-This happens **automatically** - just write code as always and let's connection care about network performance.
-Run code below in console and  look into Network - you should see a single HTTP request
+This happens **automatically** - just write the code as usual and let the connection care about network performance.
+Run the code below in console and look into the Network - you will see the single HTTP request

 ```
 Promise.all([